Moesif AWS Lambda Middleware for Ruby

 get_metadata

-Optional. get_metadata is a Proc that takes env, headers, and body as arguments and returns a Hash that is representation of a JSON object.
+Returns a Hash that represents a JSON object.
 This allows you to attach any metadata to this event.

 moesif_options['get_metadata'] = Proc.new { |event, context, result|